commercetools/commercetools-php-symfony/README.md

 Messages: disabled
 ```

-if so, it means that your project can now communicate with commercetools platform via the client
-you just configured.

 ## Usage

-commercetools symfony bundle consists of 8 smaller bundles (The dependencies mentioned are
+The commercetools Symfony bundle consists of 8 smaller bundles (The dependencies mentioned are
 only the additional ones, required for bundle-specific functionalities)

 - CartBundle
 - CatalogBundle
 - CtpBundle
 - CustomerBundle
-    - depends: `symfony/security-bundle`
+    - Dependency: `symfony/security-bundle`
 - ReviewBundle
 - SetupBundle
-    - depends: `symfony/console`
+    - Dependency: `symfony/console`
 - ShoppingListBundle
 - StateBundle
-    - depends: `symfony/console`, `symfony/workflow`, `twig/extensions`
+    - Dependency: `symfony/console`, `symfony/workflow`, `twig/extensions`

-By default, the enabled bundles are `CtpBundle` & `CustomerBundle` for all environments, and
+By default, `CtpBundle` & `CustomerBundle` are enabled for all environments.
 additionally `SetupBundle` & `StateBundle` only for dev environment.
 To overview,
-enable or disable  them, you need to edit the file `config/bundles.php`
+enable or disable them, edit the `config/bundles.php` file.

-### Usage of available services
+### Available services

 In every bundle there are services that can be autowired directly in your application.
 For example
-to autowire `CatalogManager` in a controller action:
+to autowire the `CatalogManager` service in a controller action, do the following:

 ```php
 <?php